MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxpingnodes.md

 ---

- #`rxPingNodes`:  Simple Test of Compute Cluster Nodes
+ #rxPingNodes:  Simple Test of Compute Cluster Nodes

  Applies to version 9.1.0 of package RevoScaleR.